Decstasy/ovh-nagios-service-expiry-check/README.md

 }
 ```

-Define the corresponding servcie group for a better overview:
+Define the corresponding service group for a better overview:
 ```
 define servicegroup {
         servicegroup_name               Contract